 Before you start wrapping, you need to choose a lovely present.
-If you know someone who’s passionate about real ale, treat them to beer and a card.
+If you know someone who’s passionate about real ale, why not treat them to some beer and a card?
 Or maybe they’re well-known for having a sweet tooth?
-In that case, check out our range of chocolate cards.
-If they enjoy a glass of vino, we suggest wine and a card or fizz and a card.
-And then there are those who truly appreciate pleasing scents filling their home, in which case you can’t go wrong with a candle and a card.
+In that case, you could send them our delicious signature chocolate selection box!
+And then there are those who truly appreciate pleasing scents filling their home, in which case you can’t go wrong with our NOA candle set.

 Now that the present is sorted, let’s take a look at how to wrap a gift so that it looks absolutely fabulous.